Skip to content

 What it's like

-You could work in all types of manufacturing, for example:
+You could work in all types of manufacturing, including:

 • vehicle assembly